 Challenge number Detail of challenge 1 The majority of pupils who join Whitgreave Primary School have significantly low starting points - in particular pupils' language, communication skills and oracy.
 2 Throughout school, but particularly in EYFS and KS1, pupils who are disadvantaged have poorer decoding skills and therefore less fluency in reading than their peers.
 3 In KS1 and in early KS2, disadvantaged pupils are less likely than their peers to achieve ARE.
 4 In KS2, disadvantaged pupils are less likely than their peers to achieve GD.
 5 There has been a significant impact on the mental health of some pupils (and their families) due to the impact of lockdowns.
-This has been particularly evident in pupils who are disadvantaged with a greater proportion of vulnerable pupils being identified as requiring additional support for self- esteem, anxiety and managing emotions.
-6 Attendance and punctuality.
-The school community and families require support to develop and improve attendance and punctuality, currently disadvantaged pupils attendance is lower than that of their peers.
+This has been particularly evident in pupils who are disadvantaged with a greater proportion of vulnerable pupils being identified as requiring additional support for self-esteem, anxiety and managing emotions.
+6 A large proportion of the school community and families require support to develop and improve attendance and punctuality, and currently, disadvantaged pupils' attendance is lower than that of their peers.
 7 To allow the opportunity for disadvantaged pupils to partake in after school and curriculum enrichment activities (trips, residential etc.).
+8 A number of children, due to a combination of limited life experiences and lower than average levels of communication skills, struggle to work co-operatively as part of a pair or group.